Whimsy Stick

 • Let the dog twist or torque mid-air

-From the Training Files
+From the Training Files · 4 yr Pembroke Welsh Corgi

 Key Takeaway

 Corgis were built to stay low.
 Their herding style is all lateral movement at ground level.
 A Corgi flirt pole session should mirror that: fast horizontal lure movement, lots of pouncing and grabbing, zero jumping.
-If your Corgi is destroying things when bored, unresolved herding drive is typically the culprit.

-Border Collies don’t just chase.
+Border Collies do not just chase.
 They lock on with an intensity that can become obsessive if it has no structured outlet.
 The “eye” behavior that makes them exceptional at herding sheep is the same behavior that turns into light chasing, shadow fixation, and an inability to disengage from movement when the drive has nowhere productive to go.

 A flirt pole gives them the full sequence: lock on (eye), approach (stalk), pursue (chase), and catch (capture).
 For a complete Border Collie session structure, see the dedicated Border Collie routine.